 I moved to Puerto Vallarta during Holy Week.
 The town was packed, the hotels were full, and the beaches were crammed.
-It was my first time in PV town, and I was a bit worried.
-Would I be elbow-to-elbow, battling for restaurant reservations and beach space and pool loungers with spring breakers and Canadian retirees for the rest of our time here?
+It was my first time in Puerto Vallarta town, and I was a bit worried.
+Would I be elbow-to-elbow, battling for restaurant reservations and beach space and pool loungers with spring breakers and Canadian retirees for the rest of my time here?

 The answer came just over a month later: No. (hallelujah!)

 A few busy but short weeks after Easter, restaurants were shutting down for seasonal renovations and hotels prices had been slashed to less than one-quarter of the costs during Holy Week.
 The beaches emptied, the pool loungers freed up, and the restaurants that stayed open offered up the best seats in the house to walk-ins.

 This has been my first experience living in a very seasonal place, and I really wasn’t prepared for the disparity in busy-ness.
 During high season (from around October to after Easter), Puerto Vallarta is hustling and bustling and vibrant.
 During low season (from after Easter to around October) or “rainy season”, Puerto Vallarta almost entirely empties out of snowbirds and international tourists (though the summer months see a rise in domestic tourists, especially in July).

 This downslide of tourist numbers coincides with a climb in temperature, humidity, and of course: rainfall.